jmangt/test-driven-puppet/chapter3.md

 If you are not sure where to draw a line in you module's design, read a bit on the 'Single responsabilty principle' (SRP) pattern [2].
 This design pattern is use widely in Object Oriented Programming (OOP) and can be applied to your Puppet code as well.

+The better your apply the SRP, the easier it will be to re use your Puppet modules, and the easier it will be to test them.

+### Module API

+A module should be treated like a invisible unit.

 A module